I get asked a LOT of questions ever since I started travel blogging, and one of the top 5 questions that I receive is: (How I Afford to Travel)

-It’s a reasonable inquiry of course, because I know that it can be quite surprising how I — a young girl from a third world country — managed to travel the world sustainably ever since I was 21 while I built an online business along the way.
-After all, not only do I hold a limited third world passport, but I have also previously worked in an office job that paid very little (for total disclosure, it was around $300 or Php 15K every month; so yep, I barely had ANY savings to start up anything).
+It’s a reasonable inquiry because I know that it can be quite surprising how I started to travel the world sustainably at the young age of 21.
+After all, not only do I hold a limited third world passport, but I also previously worked in an office job that paid very little (for total disclosure, it was around $300 or Php 15K every month; so yes, I barely had ANY savings to buy a plane ticket per se).

-…But lately, after responding yet again to hundreds of messages from people who seem to have overlooked my explanations, I realized that it’s about time I dedicate one focused article for this topic in order to explain things clearly.
+…But lately, after responding to hundreds of messages that ask the same specific question, I realized that it’s about time I dedicate one focused article to this topic in order to explain things clearly.

 So once and for all…